 Before departing for France you must request a visa from the French consulate in your country of residence.
-You must present proof of university admission in France, proof of means and proof that you have accommodation reserved in France (attestation d'hébergement).
+You must present proof of university admission in France, proof of means and proof that you have accommodation reserved in France, even if it is temporary (attestation d'hébergement).